 DWD-DET defines eligibility determination as applying the information collected during program registration to the eligibility criteria to see if the individual is eligible for the program.
 The documentation requirements can be found in DWD's File Documentation Policies in Chapter 12 of the DWD WIOA Policy & Procedure Manual.
-In WDA 9, we use the WIOA General Eligibility Documentation Form to ensure that eligibility is fully documented.

 The WDB expects all Career Planners to have a complete understanding of eligibility criteria and required supporting documentation.
-All supporting eligibility documentation must be received PRIOR to the Date of Participation (a.k.a., enrollment).
+All supporting eligibility documentation should be received prior to the Date of Participation (a.k.a., enrollment).